 represent the user login page

-and would be modified to suit your needs.
+and should be modified to suit your needs.

 Other directories such as page1